J-Wengler/NLP_Paper/manuscript.md

 ### Annotated data collection

 As a reference standard, we used annotations from Search Tag Analyze Resource for GEO (STARGEO)[@doi:10.1038/sdata.2017.125].
 Using STARGEO, biomedical graduate students manually curate sample metadata and assign tags to GEO Series.
 We used these annotations to identify Series that had been associated with a given phenotype.
 To represent different types of queries that researchers might perform in GEO, we searched for human phenotypes that would result in a small, medium, or large number of GEO Series.
 We also sought to represent diverse phenotypic categories.
-On XX[TODO: Please indicate exact or approximate date], we identified two phenotypes with ~100 Series, two with ~20 Series, and two with fewer than 10 Series[Table @tbl:query-summary].
+On March 9, 2021 [TODO: Please indicate exact or approximate date], we identified two phenotypes with ~100 Series, two with ~20 Series, and two with fewer than 10 Series[Table @tbl:query-summary].
 (Because STARGEO is an ongoing project, it is likely that additional articles will be associated with these tags over time.)
 For each GEO Series, we used the STARGEO application programming interface[@url:http://STARGEO.org/api_docs/] to download the associated abstract, title, and accession number.

 | *STARGEO tag(s)*               | *Number of GEO Series*  |
 |:-------------------------------|------------------------:|